nemster/radix_life/README.md

 ### Make choice with XRD payment

-It is possible to combine the XRD -> in game coin exchange and the make choice object calls to make a choice paying in XRD.
+It is possible to combine the XRD -> in game coin exchange and the make choice calls to make a choice paying in XRD.

 ```
 CALL_METHOD